NativeScript/nativescript-sdk-examples-ng/app/ui-category/layouts/flexbox-layout-three/article.md

 ## flex-end

-Items are packed toward to end line
+Items are packed toward end line
 <snippet id='flexbox-justify-end-html'/>

 ### space-between

 Items are evenly distributed in the line; first item is on the start line, last item on the end line
 <snippet id='flexbox-justify-space-between-html'/>